awrennuit/sql-to-do-list/README.md

-## Weekend To-Do List
+# Weekend To-Do List

 ## Description
+Duration: weekend project

 This is my weekend project for Week 3 onsite at Prime Digital Academy.
 It's a to-do list where new tasks can be added and existing tasks can be marked complete or deleted.
-The styling is intentionally strange and not user-friendly.
-I was experimenting with new things.

 View the full app here: https://arcane-anchorage-04262.herokuapp.com/